ArianRai/Documentation/Terraform.md

 ### Graph

 Produces a representation of the dependency graph between different objects in the current configuration and state.
-Utilised typically with GraphViz
+Utilised typically with GraphViz.

 -   `$ terraform graph`
 -   `$ terraform graph | dot -Tsvg > graph.svg`